bartificer/programming-by-stealth/docs/pbs82.md

 In this example we call the free web service that reports your IP address which you’ll find at [https://api.ipify.org/](https://api.ipify.org/).

-Note the use of the jQuery AJAX short-hand function `$.get(URL)`.
-This is simply a short-hand for `$.ajax({url: URL, method: 'get'})` ([more details in jQuery docs](https://api.jquery.com/jQuery.get/)).
+Note the use of the jQuery AJAX shorthand function `$.get(URL)`.
+This is simply a shorthand for `$.ajax({url: URL, method: 'get'})` ([more details in jQuery docs](https://api.jquery.com/jQuery.get/)).

 ## A Worked Example

 Example 1 in the previous section was quite realistic, but over-simplified for clarity.
-To avoid cluttering the code it did not do any error handling.
+To avoid cluttering the code, it did not do any error handling.

 One of the nice things about using `async` and `await` is that you can use traditional `try`/`catch` blocks for handling asynchronous errors.
 I find this much more readable than pairs of success and error callbacks.

-As a final worked example, let’s re-implement the function for getting your local weather from [instalment 80](https://bartificer.net/pbs80).
-In instalment 80 we used promise chains to achieve our ends, this time we’ll use to the `async`/`await` approach.
+As a final worked example, let’s reimplement the function for getting your local weather from [instalment 80](https://pbs.bartificer.net/pbs80).
+In instalment 80 we used promise chains to achieve our ends.
+This time we’ll use the `async`/`await` approach.

 You’ll find the full function in `pbs82a.html` as `fetchWeather()`.